LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Quick Start

-This section provides a tutorial introducing the most important and frequently used functions of LieART for Lie algebra and representation theory related calculations.
-The functions are introduced based on simple examples that can easily be modified and extended to the desired application of the user.
-Most examples use irreducible representations (irreps) of \SU5, which is less trivial than \SU3, which most textbooks use in examples, but small enough to return results almost instantly on any recent computer.
+This section provides a tutorial introducing the most important and frequently used functions of LieART for Lie-algebra and representation-theory related calculations.
+The functions are introduced based on simple examples that can easily be modified and extended to the user's desired application.
+Most examples use irreducible representations (irreps) of \SU5, which most textbooks use in examples since it is less trivial than \SU3, but small enough to return results almost instantly on any recent computer.
 Also, \SU5 frequently appears in unified model building since the Standard-Model gauge group is one of its maximal subgroups.
 This tutorial can also be found in the LieART documentation integrated into the Mathematica Documentation Center as ``Quick Start Tutorial'' under the section ``Tutorials'' on the LieART documentation home.

 This loads the package: \begin{mathin} <<\:LieART` \end{mathin} \stepcounter{outcount}